• home

 Location : Great Zimbabwe Ruins / Masvingo

-Drive to Masvingo (approximately 5–6 hours).
+This morning, it's onto Masvingo.
 This colonial settlement – the oldest in Zimbabwe – makes the perfect base for exploring the ruins of Great Zimbabwe.
-The ancient city, now a World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
-Spend a few hours exploring this intriguing site before heading off to camp.
+The ancient city, now a UNESCO World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
+Spend a few hours exploring this intriguing site before heading off to camp where your night is free to relax.

 Day :13